 For a confidential wellbeing chat - whether you're feeling a bit down, struggling with isolation or home tensions - or whether you just need a general chat, email firstname.lastname@example.org to arrange one.
-There is an Occupational Health Practitioner available Monday to Friday during office hours to speak to and support you in the current situation.
-These specialist practitioners are all nurses with extensive experience.
+There is an Occupational Health Practitioner – a nurse with extensive experience - available Monday to Friday during office hours.

 The Occupational Health Service for the University sits strategically within Wellbeing, Safety and Health.
 The team structure can be found here.